Pension

 • Uniform Police & Fire: 50

-• Minimum Service Required: 10 Years
+• Minimum Years of Service Required: 10

 • Pension reduces ½ of 1% (.005) each month prior to normal retirement age